-Drug addiction is a severe problem that affects many people in the United States.
+Drug addiction, especially addiction to opiate painkillers, is a severe problem that affects many people in the United States.
 Approximately 23 million people currently have drug and alcohol addiction problems.
-Ten percent of those people suffer with addictions to opiate painkillers, and about 6 million have problems with cocaine.
-Drug addiction is something that attacks people of all social and economic classes.
+Ten percent of those people suffer from addictions to opiate painkillers, and about 6 million have problems with cocaine.
+Drug addiction is something that affects people of all social and economic classes.
 It does not discriminate against people of certain races or genders.
 The dark side of addiction often comes abruptly, and many people are unprepared to battle its ugliness.
 Therefore, a person must be careful to avoid entering the realm of addiction in the first place.

 How Addictions Begin